cubiq/prompt_injection/README.md

 The code is very basic, experimental and prossibly buggy.
 It's a very interesting proof of concept and I will expand it if anything good can be done with it.

-At the moment this is a fork of [DataCTE](https://github.com/DataCTE/prompt_injection)'s repository, I'm contact with them and we'll evaluate a merge when the code is stable.
+At the moment this is a fork of [DataCTE](https://github.com/DataCTE/prompt_injection)'s repository, I'm in contact with them and we'll evaluate a merge when the code is stable.

 ## Credits